Hiring PhD

 Available PhD Programme

-• Self-financed and industry-sponsored students are welcome!
+• Self-financed or industry-sponsored students are welcome!

 • Monthly stipend of around 19,000 HKD (4 years).